What You Want to Know

 When can I begin the program?

 Students have the option to enroll in the fall (August) for our residential programs.
+Online programs have fall and spring (January) entry.

 Please see how to apply for specific entry terms.

 UNH Law has rolling admissions, so applying early is very important.
 Late applicants are evaluated if time and space permit.
+International applicants to residential programs are encouraged to complete their application by July 1 in order to allow time for the visa process.

 When are classes scheduled?